enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 ### Slave devices (Android opens the connection to the scanners)

-It then lists all BT slave devices which are already paired and feature the SPP BT service.
+It then lists all BT slave devices which are already paired and feature the SPP BT service in their BT descriptors.

 It connects to each one.
 Devices which fail to connect are ignored.